operand/agency/README.md

     WebApp("WebApp", port=os.getenv('WEB_APP_PORT')))
 ```

-Whenever an operator is added to a space, its fully qualified `id` becomes
+Whenever any operator is added to a space, its fully qualified `id` becomes
 namespaced by the space's `id`.

-For example, the `WebApp`, being an operator as well, receives and `id` of
+For example, the `WebApp` being an operator as well, receives and `id` of
 `"WebApp.DemoSpace"` after running the line above.

-At this point, we have the following operators listed using their fully qualified `id`'s
+At this point, we have the following operators listed using their fully
+qualified `id`'s

 - `"DemoSpace"` - The root space
 - `"ChattyAI.DemoSpace"` - ChattyAI's fully qualified `id`
 - `"WebApp.DemoSpace"` - the root of the `"WebApp"` space

 Users of the web application, as they log in or out, may be added dynamically to
-the space and may use their own `id` namespaced under `"WebApp"`,
+the space and may use their own unique `id` namespaced under `"WebApp"`,

-So, if `"Dan"` logs in, their `id` within the environment would be:
+For example, if `"Dan"` logs in, his `id` within the environment would be:
 `"Dan.WebApp.DemoSpace"`.